How to Explain What You Do Clearly Without Over-Explaining

 If they don’t understand what you do, they can’t appreciate how good you are at it.

-Get Another Brain on It
+Get Another Brain on an Important Piece of Content

-This is exactly the kind of thing I work through with clients in a Messaging Treatment Session.
+That's exactly the kind of thing I work through with clients in a Messaging Treatment Session.

 I look at what’s there, find the gold you’ve buried, and help you see what your audience needs to hear first.